 Is Python Easy to Learn?

-Python is definitely easier to learn as programming language compared to other languages like Java or C++.
+Python is easier to learn as a programming language compared to other languages like Java or C++.

 Python is easy to learn because its syntax is clear and very similar to plain English.
 The same doesn’t apply to other programming languages like Java or C++ that have a syntax that makes the learning curve steeper.

-When you start with Python you will see how easy is to write your first program, especially if Python is not your first programming language.
+When you start coding in Python you will see how easy is to write your first program, especially if Python is not your first programming language.

 And if Python is your first programming language don’t worry, its simple syntax allows you to get your first basic program written pretty quickly.